How our neurobiology impacts our life's pursuits: Are you from 'Dope-land' or 'Acetyl-ville?'

 1. It starts with learning, generally via practicing and doing tasks.
 The learning discipline is enabled by the mood-stabilizing serotonin neurotransmitter.

 2. Improvement and mental efficiency then occur as tasks are habituated.
-The learning process is rewarded by the acetylcholine neurotransmitter.
-Improvement generally leads to positive feedback from those benefitting from the task execution.
+The learning process is facilitated by the acetylcholine neurotransmitter, which supports attention and memory consolidation.
+Improvement generally leads to positive feedback from those benefiting from the task execution.

 3. That positive feedback is related to the oxytocin neurotransmitter.
-Positive feedback stimulates reward impulses via the dopamine neurotransmitter.
+Positive feedback often strengthens social connection, a dynamic supported by the oxytocin neurotransmitter, which reinforces trust and relational bonding.

 ... and the loop continues and leads to continuous improvement and enhancing our creativity.